Tennessee Rats

-The Tennessee Rats was a small club of black baseball players formed in Holden, Missouri running from approximately 1910 to 1926.
+The Tennessee Rats was a small club of Black baseball players formed in Holden, Missouri running from approximately 1910 to 1926.

+History

 Run by W.A.
-Brown, the Tennessee Rats was almost purely a traveling team, and toured much of Iowa and surrounding states, playing baseball and in the early years, producing a minstrel show to add to the box office take after the baseball games.
+Brown, the Tennessee Rats was almost purely a traveling team, and toured much of Iowa and other surrounding states, playing baseball and in the early years, producing a minstrel show to add to the box office take after the baseball games.

 Many researchers do not consider the Tennessee Rats a "formal" Negro league team.
 However, like other barnstorming teams of the time, they had considerable impact on the desegregation of baseball.
-Today, the Tennessee Rats are rarely mentioned in Negro baseball history, and stats and rosters are hard to find.
+Today, the Tennessee Rats are rarely mentioned in Black baseball history, and stats and rosters are hard to find.